 ADD could bring in files remotely, the risk of malicious packages and vulnerabilities from remote URLs is increased.

-Do not store secrets in Dockerfiles
+Do Not Store Secrets in Dockerfiles

 Do not store any secrets within container images.
 Developers may sometimes leave AWS keys, API keys, or other secrets inside of images.
-If attackers were do grab these secrets/keys they could be exploited.
+If attackers were to grab these secrets/keys they could be exploited.
 Secrets should always be stored outside of images and provided dynamically at runtime as needed.

 Only verified packages from trusted sources should be downloaded and installed.
 If you are downloading a package via